 Have you ever found yourself looking at a bunch of plates and you don’t understand the difference between all of them?
-Or maybe you just moved into a new home and you just can’t figure out which set is best fit for you?
-Well, consider this your crash course in everything you need to know to become an expert in picking dinnerware .
+Or maybe you just moved into a new home and you just can’t figure out which dinnerware set is best fit for you?
+Well, consider this your crash course in everything you need to know to become an expert in picking the perfect dinnerware .
 Our new Dinnerware Guide video series makes it easy to pick, compare and discover what’s special about each dish we make at Lenox.

 Watch the full video below or skip to the section you’re interested in for more details.
 Enjoy!